 Why does everyone hate Bono?
 Consider the fact that the man was once known as Bono Vox.
 You wouldn’t name your cat that and expect it not to receive humiliation across the neighborhood.
-While this likely deserves a chuckle, also consider than most of rock n’ roll, no matter under which genre banner it has been paraded under has been just as ridiculous throughout its decades-long existence.
+While this likely deserves a chuckle, also consider that most of rock n’ roll, no matter under which genre banner it has been paraded under has been just as ridiculous throughout its decades-long existence.

 It is odd though, how a group that built its reputation on creating an innovative post-punk sound and infusing it with socially relevant lyrical topics would come to be so fiercely disliked by some.
 And when we say some, we mean many.
 And, when we say disliked, we mean hated.

 The reason most often given for this hatred is the bombastic presence of their lead singer Bono.
-He’s loud, he’s brash and he want to save the world.
+He’s loud, he’s brash, and he wants to save the world.
 It may have all started during the 1980s with U2 performing at the Live Aid concert.
-While the group endeared itself too many across the world, others perceived them as preachy.
+While the group endeared itself to many across the world, others perceived them as preachy.

 Why do people hate Bono, a man who has managed to draw the world’s attention to serious issues?
 The Irish singer’s community to social causes seems to be a genuine one, judging by the sheer amount of time and resources he has spent on them.
 His tone and approach, naive rather than cynical, makes many wary of developing trust in the band.